asathoor/javascript-2018-eaa/nav/README.md

 For rapid development I have added a loop that will fill in placeholder images in the gallery.
 Such a loop is not found in the article.
 This is a more convenient way to test the layout of image galleries.
-A JavaScript is a good friend in rapid prototyping.
+A JavaScript loop is a very good friend in rapid prototyping.

 ~~~~
 const myImg = 'https://via.placeholder.com/400x300'; // placeholder image